How soon can you file your federal income tax return in 2020?

-With today's digital options, data input is as easy as scanning an existing form for the relevant information to be automatically added into the appropriate fields.
+There are many reasons why business owners use tax preparation software ‒ speed and accuracy are the two major factors.
+With tax software, data input is as easy as scanning an existing form for the relevant information to be automatically added into the appropriate fields.
 What would take hours to complete by hand takes just minutes with a computer or mobile device.

 Ready to decide which tax software is right for your business?
 Here are more resources for you to consider before making your decision: